ZK Rollup

 The Future of ZK Rollups

-ZK rollups are rapidly evolving toward dominance:
+ZK rollups are fast-moving:

 Type 1 zkEVMs: Eventually, full Ethereum equivalence will be achieved with acceptable proving times.

-Recursive Proofs: Proofs of proofs enabling exponential scaling (one proof for millions of transactions).
+Recursive Proofs: Proofs of proofs enabling scaling.

 Privacy Features: Native private transactions and confidential smart contracts.